The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 800-282-2882.

-If you want to be on the program, the email address L Rushbaugh at EIBNet.com.
+If you want to be on the program, the email address, lrushbaugh at EIBnet.com, Winston-Salem, North Carolina, a church.

 A local church has elected to stop performing marriage ceremonies for heterosexual couples until homosexual marriage is legalized.

-The Green Street United Methodist Church, in a statement, posted on the front page of their website, said that they ask other churches to join the movement to quote, refuse to sign any state marriage licenses until this right is granted to homosexual couples.
+The Green Street United Methodist Church, in a statement posted on the front page of their website, said that they ask other churches to join the movement to, quote, refuse to sign any state marriage licenses until this right is granted to homosexual couples.

 This is a church.

-Now some people are offended and put off by that, but that's just one of those things that happens to be the way it is.
+Now, some people are offended and put off by that, but that's just one of those things.

 How can a church perform homosexual marriage?